pgraves5/charts/fio-test/README.md

 fiotest-fio-cronjob-1558939500-qwk8q   0/1     Completed   0          12m
 ```

-5. Until helm test completed, logs can be collected by the command below
+5. Until fio test completed in pod, logs can be collected by the command below:
 ```bash
 $ kubectl logs fiotest-fio-cronjob-1558939500-qwk8q
 ```